sebdew/Ansible-CreateVM/README.md

 # Ansible Role: CreateVM

-This Ansible role alow users to create and configure a VM under a Proxmox infrastructure.
+This Ansible role alow users to create a VM under a Proxmox infrastructure.

 ## 1. Requirements